-If users wish to tell their friend about this site, it can be done by emailing the page to them.
+This site contains hyperlinks to other educational sites available.
+If the users wish to tell their friend about this site, it can be done by sending them an email containing the URL of the site.
 That way, more people will know about this site.